-House Points are awarded by all teachers for anything that they feel worthy of particular praise.
-A House Point should not be awarded for pupils simply meeting our basic expectations, such as sitting on the carpet, lining up nicely or answering a question.
-House Points are awarded in the Junior School for pupils going 'above and beyond' in their positive efforts and achievements, displaying any of the Code of Conduct or our BCAA values of Curiosity, Confidence and Kindness.
+Pelican points are awarded by all teachers for anything that they feel worthy of particular praise.
+It should not be awarded for pupils simply meeting our basic expectations, such as sitting on the carpet, lining up nicely or answering a question.
+They are awarded in the Junior School for pupils going 'above and beyond' in their positive efforts and achievements, displaying any of the code of conduct or our college and pelican values.
 Please see HERE for the full rewards overview